 The cerebral cortex is the outer layer of the brain that is responsible for controlling muscle movement.
 Cerebral palsy is the name given to a range of disorders that are characterized by an individual’s inability to perform certain neuromuscular functions such as controlling the head, speaking, or moving the arms or legs in certain ways.
-It is the most commonly occurring childhood disability in the United States and affects roughly two out of every 1,000 live births.

 For a free legal consultation with Durham Cerebral Palsy lawyer, call 1-800-222-9529

 There are many laws that have been passed to protect children, the disabled, and the ill from discrimination in accessing education, getting jobs, and pursuing a wide range of other interests.
 In addition to this, you also have the right to your family’s financial security.
 This is of particular importance if your child suffered a preventable birth injury.
 Cerebral palsy is a permanent illness and, depending on how severe the case is, your child may require lifelong care and assistance, from childhood to adulthood.

 At the Birth Injury Lawyers Group, we aim to help families in Durham, NC secure the financial compensation they may be entitled to after receiving a cerebral palsy diagnosis.
 We also work to ensure that the rights of injured or disabled children are not infringed upon in any way.

 The legal requirements to prove negligence are stringent when it comes to holding a hospital, a doctor, or a team of caregivers liable for birth injuries.

 You most likely will have grounds to sue for damages if it can be proven that your child developed cerebral palsy as a result of the negligence, inexperience, inattention, or distraction of the doctor or medical team.
 This applies to any time during which your child’s brain was still in development and he or she was under the care of specific individuals or teams, including before birth, during birth, and soon after birth.